Weekend of Jane Jacobs

 Film Screening: “Citizen Jane: Battle for the City”

 An outdoor educational screening of the new documentary film by Matt Tyrnauer at the Charleston Civic Design Center’s back yard (part of the Gaillard Center complex at 85 Calhoun Street).
-We’ll have popcorn and other light refreshments.
-Bring your chairs and blankets.

 This event is hosted by the Clemson Architecture Center in Charleston’s Master of Resilient Urban Design program and the South Carolina chapter of the Urban Land Institute.